ConnorAlbert/ReactBugTracker/README.md

 #### Description:

-An application used to track bugs throughout the software development life cycle.
+A React application used to track bugs throughout the software development life cycle.

 #### Usage information:

-This project is used to create, read, update, and delete bugs.
+Allows users to Create, Read, Update, and Delete issues to keep track of current and previous bugs.

 ## Live version